orlin/sourcegate/README.md

 ## Use

 Give it an array of paths to json files or objects.
-They will be deep-merged, left to right, using `lodash.merge`.
+They will be deep-merged, left to right, using [n-deep-merge](https://github.com/eclifford/n-deep-merge).

 ```javascript
 var sg = require('sourcegate');